davidclarke-au/markdown-cv/index.md

 ### In review

-**D. M. Whipp** and T. A. Ehlers.
-Quantifying landslide frequency and sediment residence time in the Nepal Himalaya. *Science Advances*, revised text submitted.

 A. Koptev, T. A. Ehlers, M. Nettesheim, and **D. M. Whipp**.
 Impact of 3D subduction geometry and upper plate rheology on localized deformation in orogen syntaxes. *Tectonics*, revised text submitted.

 ### Journals

+`2019`
+**D. M. Whipp** and T. A. Ehlers.
+Quantifying landslide frequency and sediment residence time in the Nepal Himalaya. *Science Advances*, accepted.

 `2018`
 M. Nettesheim\*, T. A. Ehlers, **D. M. Whipp**, and A. Koptev.
 The influence of upper-plate advance and erosion on overriding